-As you'll see from our guide, there are travel credit cards for nearly every type of consumer, from frequent flyers to train travel enthusiasts and even professionals who
+As you'll see from our guide, there are travel credit cards for nearly every type of consumer, from frequent flyers to train travel enthusiasts and even professionals whotravel for business.

-What are the risk and benefits of a travel credit card?
+What are the risks and benefits of a travel credit card?

 How do travel cards compare to other credit cards?